-- for the level of assistance they receive: (a) Require submission of 1 2 (i) income tax returns, and recent pay history, from all applicants, or (ii) other verifiable evidence of earned and unearned income from those 3 4 persons not required to file income tax returns; (b) check employment security payroll records at least once every twelve months on all 5 6 enrollees; (c) require enrollees whose income as indicated by payroll records exceeds that upon which their subsidy is based to document 7 8 their current income as a condition of continued eligibility; (d) 9 require enrollees for whom employment security payroll records cannot be obtained to document their current income at least once every six 10 11 months; (e) not reduce gross family income for self-employed persons by 12 noncash-flow expenses such as, but not limited to, depreciation, 13 amortization, and home office deductions, as defined by the United States internal revenue service; and (f) pursue repayment and civil 14 15 penalties from persons who have received excessive subsidies, as provided in RCW 70.47.060(9).
-16 - (5) Enrollment in the subsidized basic health plan shall be limited to only include persons who qualify as subsidized enrollees as defined in RCW 70.47.020 and who (a) qualify for services under 1115 medicaid demonstration project number 11-W-00254/10; or (b) are foster parents licensed under chapter 74.15 RCW.
+37 (4) The administrator shall take at least the following actions to38 assure that persons participating in the basic health plan are eligible for the level of assistance they receive: (a) Require submission of 1 2 (i) income tax returns, and recent pay history, from all applicants, or (ii) other verifiable evidence of earned and unearned income from those 3 persons not required to file income tax returns; (b) check employment 4 5 security payroll records at least once every twelve months on all enrollees; (c) require enrollees whose income as indicated by payroll 6 7 records exceeds that upon which their subsidy is based to document their current income as a condition of continued eligibility; (d) 8 require enrollees for whom employment security payroll records cannot 9 10 be obtained to document their current income at least once every six months; (e) not reduce gross family income for self-employed persons by 11 12 noncash-flow expenses such as, but not limited to, depreciation, 13 amortization, and home office deductions, as defined by the United 14 States internal revenue service; and (f) pursue repayment and civil penalties from persons who have received excessive subsidies, as 15 provided in RCW 70.47.060(9).
+16

+(5) Enrollment in the subsidized basic health plan shall be limited to only include persons who qualify as subsidized enrollees as defined in RCW 70.47.020 and who (a) qualify for services under 1115 medicaid demonstration project number 11-W-00254/10; or (b) are foster parents licensed under chapter 74.15 RCW.

-- (6) \$23,700,000 of the general fund--federal appropriation is provided solely for planning and implementation of a health benefit exchange under the federal patient protection and affordable care act.
-Within the amounts provided in this subsection, funds used by the authority for information technology projects are conditioned on the authority satisfying the requirements of Engrossed Second Substitute Senate Bill No. 5931 (central service agencies). - (7) Based on quarterly expenditure reports and caseload forecasts, if the health care authority estimates that expenditures for the medical assistance program will exceed the appropriations, the health care authority shall take steps including but not limited to reduction of rates or elimination of optional services to reduce expenditures so that total program costs do not exceed the annual appropriation authority. - 36 (8) In determining financial eligibility for medicaid-funded 37 services, the health care authority is authorized to disregard
+(6) \$23,700,000 of the general fund--federal appropriation is provided solely for planning and implementation of a health benefit exchange under the federal patient protection and affordable care act.
+Within the amounts provided in this subsection, funds used by the authority for information technology projects are conditioned on the authority satisfying the requirements of Engrossed Second Substitute Senate Bill No. 5931 (central service agencies).

+(7) Based on quarterly expenditure reports and caseload forecasts, if the health care authority estimates that expenditures for the medical assistance program will exceed the appropriations, the health care authority shall take steps including but not limited to reduction of rates or elimination of optional services to reduce expenditures so that total program costs do not exceed the annual appropriation authority.

+36 (8) In determining financial eligibility for medicaid-funded 37 services, the health care authority is authorized to disregard